 The District provides other post-employment benefits (OPEB) through the California Employers' Retiree Benefit fund which is administered by CalPERS.
 In 2009, the District joined the CalPERS medical program.
-An actuarial was performed during the 2021-2022 fiscal year to complete a valuation of the District's postemployment medical program with a measurement date of June 30, 2021, compliant under GASB Statement No. 75.
-The purpose of the valuation is to determine the value of the expected postretirement benefits for current and future retirees and the net OPEB benefit cost of the fiscal year ending June 30, 2022.
-GASB Statement No. 75 has many accounts and features that are similar to GASB Statement No. 68 related to pensions.
-The actuarial report prepared during Fiscal Year 2021-2022 noted that the plan net OPEB was a surplus of \$53,888.
-Actual cash contributions to CERBT for Plan year 21-22 came to \$359,425 in the form of direct payments to CERBT, reimbursements to retirees, and direct premium payments to CalPERS.
-Details can be found in Note 9 beginning on page 32 of this report.
+An actuarial was performed during the 2022-2023 fiscal year to complete a valuation of the District's postemployment medical program with a measurement date of June 30, 2022, compliant under GASB Statement No. 75.
+The purpose of the valuation is to determine the value of the expected postretirement benefits for current and future retirees and the net OPEB benefit cost of the fiscal year ending June 30, 2023.
+GASB Statement No. 75 has many accounts and features that are similar to the GASB Statement No. 68 related to pensions.
+The actuarial report prepared during Fiscal Year 2022-2023, noted net OPEB was a liability of \$915,255.
+Actual cash contributions to CERBT for Plan year 22-23 came to \$359,425 in the form of direct payments to CERBT, reimbursements to retirees, and direct premium payments to CalPERS.
+Details can be found in Note 9 beginning on page 30 of this report.